-Ban Chao of Han Dynasty -- A Pioneer Diplomatist in History of China
+Ban Chao — A Pioneer Diplomatist of the Han Dynasty

-Ban Chao (32 -- 102) was one of the greatest diplomatists in the history of China.
+Ban Chao (32 — 102), courtesy name Zhongsheng, respected as Ban Dingyuan or Marquis of Dingyuan, was one of the greatest diplomatists in the history of China.

-He led 36 warriors conquered and pacified over 50 countries in the west of the Han Empire and defeated the powerful Kushan Empire.
+He led 36 warriors conquered and pacified over 50 countries in the Western Region of the Han Empire and defeated the powerful Kushan Empire's invasion.

 As a diplomat with limited numbers of warriors, his achievements were as extraordinary as an exceptional marshal.